Celebrate spring with my mum's French ham asparagus casserole recipe.

 My mum is French and this is a common dinner meal in our family.

-What Asparagus to use in the casserole dish?
+What Asparagus to use?

 The Asparagus is a fresh spring vegetable worth enjoying.